barracuda-cloudgen-access/docs/fyde-cli/README.md

 Available for Linux, macOS and Windows, fyde-cli is designed with interactive usage and automation in mind.
 It can be used to obtain information from the Fyde Enterprise Console, such as access and security events, for processing by another system.

-The Fyde CLI Client is an open source project under active development.
+The Fyde CLI Client is an open source project under active development - see [fyde-cli on GitHub](https://github.com/fyde/fyde-cli).
-For installation instructions and documentation, please visit [fyde-cli on GitHub](https://github.com/fyde/fyde-cli).
+For installation instructions and documentation, please check the links below.